K3BAP/nixos-tricc/README.md

     ];
   };
 ```
 4. Rebuild NixOS using `nixos-rebuild switch` and remove old builds by running `nix-collect-garbage -d`.
+Reboot.
 Now the user has no way of getting sudo privileges on the machine.

 ## Step 3: Update system packages
 At all times, the system packages can be upgraded by using `nixos-rebuild switch --upgrade` as root.
 To also remove the old NixOS builds from the system, saving disk space, run `nix-collect-garbage -d` as root.